 Hysterical and historical, these cards make great gifts.

 The 2020 Senate Impeachment Trial Acquittal playing cards have a special gold back to signify the first B.R.
 Cards product to market (and possibly, if it exists, Trump’s pee-pee tape).
-Made in America and on casino-quality 310 gsm paperboard with black core support, these cards are developed for extended shuffling and long-term play
+Made in America with all the know-how we could muster, these cards are destined to be collector’s items, if not a fond relic of these times.

 2020 Senate Impeachment Trial Acquittal playing cards are only available here at the B.R.
 Cards website.
 Get yours today.

 B.R.
-Cards is a small novelty card company founded in 2020 in Austin, TX, and currently headquartered in lovely Van Nuys, CA, a part of America that doesn’t view abortions as modern witchcraft.
-Staffed by the chronically under- and unemployed, B.R.
+Cards is a small novelty card company founded in 2020 in Austin, TX, and currently headquartered in Van Nuys, CA. Virtually banned from advertising these cards by Google during the Trump-Biden election, we are now allowed back on the system and riding the wave of Trump court cases.
+Staffed by the chronically underemployed, B.R.
 Cards hopes to create humor and clarity in a social landscape still blown to shreds by the Reagan Revolution.

 Get well soon, America.
 We love you.